-The center has many hiking trails with varying difficulty.
+The center has many hiking trails with varying difficulties.
 They range from easy to moderate.
 A year-round stream meanders through the park and crosses many of the trails.

 Check out more details and directions at www.anaheim.net/ocnc.

-Look for "Outreach Programs".
-They are basically interpreted nature walks.
+Look for "Outreach Programs" - Those are basically interpreted nature walks.
 A park ranger will guide you through some of the trails while providing useful information on various topics.
 Those walks are a hit with the kids, especially the "Insects and other Amazing Arthropods" program.